Richmond Homicide Lawyer Protects Your Rights Across Virginia

 The length of time it will take to close your case varies.
 Complex cases may take months or years to conclude.
 A busy court schedule can also lengthen the time your case is open.
 Your best option is to seek legal counsel right away if you have been accused or are under suspicion of homicide.

 Accusations and charges of murder are serious matters that shouldn’t be left to chance.
-Seek the representation you need from a Richmond homicide lawyer experienced in criminal law.
+Seek a reliable case representation you need from a Richmond homicide lawyer experienced in criminal law.

 Cody Villalon has over ten years of experience representing individuals accused of violent crimes, including homicide.
 He can help you establish an effective defense strategy that protects your rights in court.
 Contact Cody Villalon, Attorney at Law, at 804.316.0765 to schedule your free consultation today.